 Walk the length of the bridge from one end and you’ll be at the foot of Tate Modern, or St Paul’s Cathedral at the other end.

 Synonymous with London, watching the Changing of the Guard at Buckingham Palace has to be one of the most awe-inspiring things to do in London, year round.
 And what’s more, it’s free.

 Witness the excellence that is the Queen’s guards march in unison as they vow to protect the Queen and the Royals.
-It’s simply marvelous to witness.
+It’s simply marvellous to witness.

 Tour The Harry Potter Shop at Platform 9 ¾

 A must-see on any Harry Potter fans list, and it’s completely free!
 Step onto Platform 9 ¾ at Kings Cross and experience the sheer magic and excitement of this amazing attraction.
 Join the queue of visitors lining up to make their way through the gateway to the wonderful world of wizards.